BodenmillerGroup/ImcSegmentationSnakemake/README.md

     conda create -c bioconda -c conda-forge -n snakemake snakemake

-Note: currently more recent versions of Snakemake have introduced some issues.
-This will be fixed soon.

 For installation details, see the [instructions in the Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

 ### Step 3: Configure workflow